 Make customer service a company-wide priority

 This cost-free change takes time and energy but is ultimately worth it – and not just for your contact center!
 Becoming a customer-centric company must start at the top and be apparent in the decisions your business makes.
 From the moment you begin recruiting, look for individuals that have a customer-centric mindset.
 Hire team members who truly care for your customers and recognize those who go above and beyond for them.
-We recommend measuring customer satisfaction, Net Promoter Score (NPS), and customer effort to gauge how effective these practices are and what changes stem from enforcing a company-wide mindset.
+We recommend measuring customer satisfaction, customer advocacy, and customer effort to gauge how effective these practices are and what changes stem from enforcing a company-wide mindset.

 Invest in software and systems intended for customer service